 teaching, learning and evaluation with emphasis on the aspects of research,

 In the short time of operation the University has been granted recognition by

 the University Grants Commission (UGC), the apex educational body of Government

 of India, under 2(f) in March 1995 and under 12 (B) in May 1998, before completion

 of five years.

-It has been re-accredited by NAAC in 2009 with B grade.
+It has been re-accredited by NAAC in 2015 with A grade.